cezennia/UserManager/README.md

 ### Installation
 * Start up your terminal (or Command Prompt on Windows OS).
-* Ensure that you've `node` installed on your PC.
+* Ensure that you've `docker` installed on your PC.
-* Clone the repository by entering the command `git clone https://github.com/andela-bolajide/UserManager` in the terminal.
+* Clone the repository by entering the command `git clone https://github.com/cezennia/UserManager` in the terminal.
 * Navigate to the project folder using `cd UserManager` on your terminal (or command prompt)
-* After cloning, install the application's dependencies with the command `npm install`.
-* Create a `.env` file in your root directory as described in `.env.sample` file.
+* Adjust the `.env` file in your root directory.
 Variables such as DB_URL (which must be a mongoDB URL) and PORT are defined in the .env file and it is essential you create this file before running the application.
 ```
 PORT=3000
 DB_URL='mongodb://john:doe@localhost:27017/databaseName'
 ```
-* After this, you can then start the server with the command: `npm start`.
+* Ensure the file `setup.sh` is an executablea and then Run the setup and database with the following command: `./setup.sh`.

-### Testing
-To ensure that your installation is successful you'll need to run tests.
-The command: `npm test` makes this possible.
-It isn't functional right now, but once it's done you'll be notified via the README.
+* To stop at anytime, `CTRL + C`.

 ### API Documentation
 The API only has one endpoint which is the `/users` endpoint for saving users to the database.
 The endpoint works with the HTTP verbs: `POST`, `GET`, `PUT`, `DELETE`.